TrueNASTrueNAS Nightly Development Documentation

 • Managing System Logging: Provides information on setting up or changing the syslog server, the level of logging and the information included in the logs, and using TLS as the transport protocol.

-• Managing Init/Shutdown Scripts: Provides information on adding or modifying init/shutdown scripts in TrueNAS SCALE.
+• Managing Init/Shutdown Scripts: Provides information on adding or modifying init/shutdown scripts in TrueNAS.

-• Managing SEDs: Provides information on adding or modifying self-encrypting drive (SED) user and global passwords in TrueNAS SCALE.
+• Managing SEDs: Provides information on adding or modifying self-encrypting drive (SED) user and global passwords in TrueNAS.

 • Isolating GPU for VMs: Provides information on isolating Graphics Processing Units (GPU) installed in your system.

-• Managing Global 2FA (Two-Factor Authentication): Provides information on SCALE two-factor authentication, setting it up, and logging in with it enabled.
+• Managing Global 2FA (Two-Factor Authentication): Provides information on setting up and managing global two-factor authentication, and logging in with it enabled.

-• Developer Mode (Unsupported): Provides information on the unsupported SCALE developer mode and how to enable it.
+• Developer Mode (Unsupported): Provides information on the unsupported TrueNAS developer mode and how to enable it.